flattenthecurve/guide/_sections/act_and_prepare/en/02-do/07-stock-up-on-food-and-essentials.md

 Wherever possible, make delivery a top priority, especially for those at highest risk, and especially in regions at the beginning of the exponential curve.
  - Go to the store at off-peak hours.
  - Make a list so you can be efficient.
- - Retain a 6ft distance between yourself and others at all times.
+ - Retain a 6 feet (2 meters) distance between yourself and others at all times.
+More distance is better.
  - Put your phone in a baggie, it is much easier to disinfect.
  - Bring disinfectant wipes and/or wear washable cloth gardening gloves for handling doors, elevators, and other frequently touched [hard surfaces that may retain the virus](https://www.nytimes.com/2020/03/17/health/coronavirus-surfaces-aerosols.html).
 Remember you are protecting yourself as well as others.
  - Use non-physical means to pay, such as PayPal or Apple Pay where possible.
 If not, use disinfecting wipes to disinfect your credit card.
 Don't use cash.